Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 Two independent heaters (Section 19), both PWM / PID controlled:
 * **Reference area heating** (`referenceHeating`): keeps the PCB cutout (where the reference resistors sit) near `referenceAreaTargetTemperature` to improve temperature accuracy.
 Guideline targets: 18 C with the original Vaisala styrofoam housing, 8 C with an improvised wind cover, 0 C for a bare PCB (very power-hungry).
 Recommended for flights up to about 18 h on 2xAA; disable on 1xAA or without the boom.
-* **Humidity module heating** (`humidityModuleHeating`): keeps the sensor `defrostingOffset` K (default 5 K) above air temperature and never below `humicapMinimumTemperature`, preventing frost and condensation.
+* **Humidity module heating** (`humidityModuleHeating`): keeps the sensor `defrostingOffset` K (default 5 K) above air temperature and never below `humicapMinimumTemperature` (default -40 C), preventing frost and condensation.
 Activates below `humidityModuleHeatingTemperatureThreshold`.
 Recommended whenever the boom is installed.
 The PID constants live in Section 25; do not change them unless you know what you are doing.

+One shared power feature on top of them:
+* **Heaters power optimisation** (`heatersPowerOptimisation`, default on): acts only during descent, after burst.
+Falling faster than 14 m/s lowers the reference-area target by 3 C; faster than 18 m/s lowers it by 6 C and switches the humidity module heater off entirely.
+In that thin, fast airflow the heat is stripped away faster than the heaters can supply it, so holding the full targets there only wastes battery.
+At slower descent rates heating is not altered at all, and normal heating resumes automatically as the fall slows down (with about 1 m/s of hysteresis so GPS vertical-velocity noise does not flip the stages).
+It never changes anything on ascent.

 ## GNSS